Sunday, April 30, 2006

 The reality is, the policies of the U.S. government have destroyed the balance that will be necessary to build a system of migration that is amicable to all affected nations.
 The United States of America has become a global empire that holds far too many economies and people of the world in submission.
 It's outrageous that the Republican leadership gives a wink and a nod towards a "comprehensive bill" while at the same time running blatant lies in the Spanish media blaming the very people who have the power and conscience to fight back against the hate and diviseness.
 Luckily the Democrats are fighting back, but it is not enough.

-The against those of us who marched in solidarity for human rights on April 10th.
+The backlash is beginning against those of us who marched in solidarity for human rights on April 10th.
 I have no regrets for standing up for what I believe - the dignity of every person, no matter what gender, race, creed or nationality.
 Will the American people do the same or will the United States continue to spiral down the path of global isolation?

 The Minutemen know where they stand, do we?